mrstallion/fchat-rising/README.md

 *   Bug? [color] acts weird
 *   Bug? inline images act weird on profiles
 *   Better disconnect management / API tickets?
+*   Ctrl+P to re-open closed profile; navigate back and forward in profiles (e.g. when you click one); 'back to top' button
+*   What are the things that would make your profile more compatible with others?

 # F-List Exported